IAMNEERAJ05/audiobook_app/installer/README.txt

 - Check that Windows Defender isn't blocking the file
 - Try running as administrator

+**First-time setup issues:**
+- If the app hangs during API key setup, close and restart it
+- The API key dialog should work smoothly on restart
+- You can always add/change your API key later using the "🔑 API Key" button

 **API Key issues:**
 - Verify your API key is correct
 - Check your internet connection
 - Ensure you have API quota remaining
+- Get a new API key if the current one isn't working

 **Audio generation problems:**
 - Check Windows audio settings